You are entitled to know whether the University of Liverpool:

 How much will my request cost?

 Requests are normally free of charge.
-A ‘reasonable fee’ can be charged if the information requested is excessive or unreasonable (as defined in the GDPR).
-We may charge a fee if you ask for copies of information we have already provided to you.
+A ‘reasonable fee’ can be charged if the information requested is excessive or unreasonable (as defined in the UK GDPR).
+We may charge a fee if you ask for copies of the information we have already provided to you.

 When will I receive my information?

 The University will respond within 30 days from the date your request is received and verified.
-You will be informed of the deadline for your request in an acknowledgement email or letter, depending on how you make your request to us.
+You will be informed of the deadline for your request in an acknowledgment email or letter, depending on how you make your request to us.

 If a request is complex or numerous, this can be extended by a further two months.
 We will tell you as soon as possible if an extension is required.